Have Gun Will Travel

 "So, I came back to the living room and Kirk said he had to go.
 He was agitated and wouldn't meet my eyes."

 "That brings us to present day.
-He has been watching Greg for nearly as long from what I could tell.
-I figured he may have found my wrist weapons and stole them.
-Seeing the tape I know that Selma's little problem had me out of the house long enough for Seneca and her crew to steal them.
+From what I could tell, he has been watching Greg for nearly as long.
+I figured he might have found my wrist weapons and stole them.
+Seeing the tape, I now know that Selma's little problem had me out of the house long enough for Seneca and her crew to steal them.
 And I knew they were taken by human hands but the odor of Kirk was still strong in the air when I looked."

 "Have you yet?"